nikijiandani/nikijiandani/README.md

 I am a Full Stack Developer passionate about making web content responsive, accessible and pixel perfect.
 I always like a new challenge and get excited and curious about solving problems with technology.

-When I'm not writing code, I like to paddleboard, swim, fly airplanes, travel, bake, paint and ride my bicycle.
+When I'm not writing code, I like to run, ride my bicycle, swim, paddleboard, fly airplanes, travel and paint.
 I also like to hike and go on long walks.

 I currently work as a Developer at Shopify.